jaalto/project--shell-script-performance-and-portability/README.md

 ```

 - [`read`](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/read.html).
-  POSIX requires a VARIABLE.
-It does
+  POSIX requires a VARIABLE, so
-  not default to `REPLY`if omitted, so
   always supply one.
-The only option
+The command does
+  not default to `REPLY`if omitted, The command
-  supported is `-r` which you should always
+  onbly support `-r` which you should also always
   use.
-The handy option
+The `-N` option
-  `-N` to read file into memory
+  to read file into memory
   is only available in modern shells (Bash, Ksh).
   See shellcheck [SC2162](https://github.com/koalaman/shellcheck/wiki/SC2162),
   BashFAQ [001](https://mywiki.wooledge.org/BashFAQ/001),